AdilEnverUygur/AdilEnverUygur/README.md

 # Hi there 👋
 ## Software Development Engineer In Test
 ## About Me
-•3 years of experience as a manual tester and test automation engineer.
+•3 years of experience as a Manual Tester and Test Automation Engineer.

 •Designed and implemented various Test automation frameworks using Selenium Java WebDriver with Cucumber,TestNG and Junit framework.